Graduados: Other media

 The producers of Graduados released a compilation album of music used in the series.
 It features the theme song, composed by Tan Biónica, and 1980s Argentine rock hits as background music.
 Musicians appearing on the album are Soda Stereo, Los Fabulosos Cadillacs, Charly García, Sumo, Virus, Raúl Porchetto, Andrés Calamaro, Los Violadores, Suéter and Los Ratones Paranoicos.
 The first CD went gold in Argentina, encouraging Telefe and Sony Music Entertainment to release a second CD of soft songs by international artists.
 Artists on the second CD are Bonnie Tyler, Europe, Paul Young, Jimmy Harnen, Spandau Ballet, Dover, Martika, The Alan Parsons Project, Toto, The Bangles, Cyndi Lauper, Bad English, Air Supply and Billy Joel.

 As the series wound down, Telefe considered a theatrical version for the 2013 summer season.
 It would have been similar to a 2010 version by the producers of Valientes, but the cast had other commitments.
 Telefe then asked series creator Sebastian Ortega to make a film.
 Negotiations were confirmed by producer Pablo Culell, who said that although Underground produces television series it can also produce stage plays and films.

 Chilevisión produced a Chilean version of the series, Graduados, historias que no se olvidan (Graduates: Unforgettable Stories).
 The first remake produced by the station, it starred Fernanda Urrejola, Marcial Tagle and Ricardo Fernández and its soundtrack features Chilean bands (such as Upa and Los Prisioneros) and Argentine bands successful in Chile (such as Soda Stereo, Charly García and Virus).
 The production tries to reflect 1980s Chilean life in a broad appeal to audiences.
 A Colombian version debuted on RCN Televisión on September 18, 2014 to low ratings.
 Symmathites, a Greek version, airs on Antenna TV.
 In Mexico, TV Azteca bought the rights for a local version in production as of November 2013.
 The original telenovela has aired in Panama, El Salvador and Nicaragua.
-A Serbian version debuted on Prva Srpska Televizija on September 25, 2017 titled Istine i laži (Truths and lies).
+A Serbian version debuted on Prva Srpska Televizija on September 25, 2017, titled Istine i laži (Truths and lies).

+Adaptations

+Graduados was adapted for Greek television as a soap opera called Symmathites (Εnglish: Classmates).
+It premiered in ANT1 on October 28, 2014, and concluded on July 28, 2017.
+Set in Athens, Greece, the show centers upon the life of some classmates 18 years after their graduation and how their lives continue after that.